Protect Docker containers

 Beginning with Deep Security 10.1, Deep Security supports Docker in swarm mode while using an overlay network.

-Deep Security protection for the Docker host
+Deep Security protection for Docker hosts

 The following Deep Security modules can be used to protect the Docker host: